 If you are concerned about your child's behavior at school, you can request a "functional behavior assessment" (FBA) to determine why and when she is displaying the inappropriate behaviors and how best to respond.
 With that information, the ARD committee can develop a "behavior intervention plan" (BIP), which becomes a part of her IEP.
-The BIP should identify the supports and services she needs so she does not display the inappropriate behaviors - not just a list of consequences for misbehavior.
+The BIP should identify the supports and services she needs so she does not display the inappropriate behavior.